-How to switch from OneNote 2016 to OneNote for Windows 10
+Is OneNote 2016 compatible with OneNote for Windows 10?

-Transitioning from OneNote 2016 to OneNote for Windows 10 is not that easy
+How can I convert OneNote 2016 to OneNote for Windows 10?

 After you’re done, your local OneNote notebooks will be uploaded to your OneDrive account, and the transition process will be complete.

 In case you missed any files, we have a great guide on recovering deleted files in OneNote, so be sure to check it out.

 Do you know a different method to perform OneNote 2016 sync to OneDrive?
 If so, let us know in the comments below.